botgram-app/.github/profile/README.md

 # Botgram

 **AI-powered Telegram bots for your business.**

-Botgram is a SaaS platform that configures and deploys intelligent Telegram bots tailored to your business — from a custom setup or a ready-to-use template.
+Botgram is a SaaS platform that configures and deploys intelligent Telegram bots tailored to your business, from a custom setup or a ready-to-use template.
 No technical skills required.

 ---